Jeremy Hanson Willis

 In addition to her executive career, Brenda has served on several Boards of Directors, including the Boards of Mixed Blood Theatre and the Alliance for Women in Radio & TV.
 Away from the office, Brenda enjoys time spent with her family & friends, growing milkweed for the monarchs and painting passionately.

 Rick Laska (Email)

-Rick is the Director of Clinical Services for JustUs Behavioral Health.
-He is a Licensed Independent Clinical Social Worker and psychotherapist, as well as Certified Sex Therapist with a focus on issues related to human sexuality.
+Rick is the Director of Clinical Services for Rainbow Health's Therapy and Counseling.
+He is a Licensed Independent Clinical Social Worker and psychotherapist, as well as a Certified Sex Therapist with a focus on issues related to human sexuality.
 Rick provides supervision for therapists-in-training as well as is responsible for behavioral health clinic operations.

 He is a charismatic leader charged with delivering services to clients from a trauma-informed, attachment-based, risk-reduction, and sex-positive perspective.
 Rick lives in Minneapolis with his husband, Michael.
 More information about Rick is available here.

 Phil Duran, Director of Advocacy and Research, oversees Rainbow Health’s advocacy and research programs, including its Aging Initiative, public policy development and community research.
 As an experienced attorney and civil rights advocate, Phil also assists our legal team with cases in the areas of trans health and human rights.